zzhangjii/learning-library/data-management-library/database/options/environment-setup-c4u03.md

 ![](img/db-options-title.png)

 # Introduction #
 This lab will show you how to login to the cloud and setup your environment in preparation for the day.
 Many of our on-premises labs have been moved into OCI.
-In this lab, you will create an OCI Compute instnace using the 19c Developer image in the Oracle Marketplace.
+In this lab, you will create an OCI Compute instance using the [Oracle Database](https://cloudmarketplace.oracle.com/marketplace/en_US/listing/47726045) image in the Oracle Cloud Marketplace.

+The Oracle Cloud Marketplace is an online store dedicated to marketing cloud business apps and professional services offered by Oracle and it's cloud partners.

+The automation is driven by the same framework that powers the decade long Oracle VM Templates for Oracle Database which have thousands of downloads and customers using it.

+Automatically deploy a fully functional Database environment by leveraging a simple cloud-config script.
+The deployment allows for basic customization of the environment, further configurations, like adding extra disks and NICs, is possible post-deployment.

 # Lab Sections #
 1. Login to the Oracle Cloud